Frequently asked questions:

 Can I see you in person?

 I am currently only seeing individuals via telehealth.
 Current research indicates that telehealth is as good, or better, than in-person therapy for most diagnoses.
-Certain diagnoses, presentations, and levels of acuity are best treated in person.
-For this reason, we will use part of the 15 minute consultation to determine if telehealth is the best form of therapy to meet your needs.
+However, certain diagnoses, presentations, and levels of acuity are best treated in person.
+For this reason, we will use part of the 15-minute consultation to determine if telehealth is the best form of therapy to meet your needs.

 What is your availability?

-I am open on weekdays and offer sessions in the mornings and afternoons, ranging from 10am-5pm CST.
-Please reach out to me if there is specific availability you are needing and I can let you know if I can accommodate that.
+I am open on weekdays and offer sessions in the mornings and afternoons, ranging from 10 am-5 pm CST.
+Please reach out to me if you have specific scheduling needs, and I can let you know if I can accommodate that.

 What are your fees?